Link Light Rail

 Link is the first major light rail system in the country to go completely green, running from Northgate to Angle Lake on 100% carbon-free electricity.
-Because it operates in its own right of way, Link is immune from traffic, offering fast and reliable travel times 20 hours a day, seven days a week.
-Each 2- or 3-car light rail train carries approximately 600-800 passengers.
+Because it operates in its own right-of-way, the Link 1 Line is immune from traffic, offering fast and reliable travel times 20 hours a day, seven days a week.
+Each three- or four-car light rail train carries approximately 600-800 passengers.
 Our partner agency King County Metro operates Link.

-The Link system currently serves a 22-mile line between the University of Washington and Angle Lake, south of Sea-Tac Airport.
-With voter approval of system expansion in 2008 and 2016, the light rail system will grow to 116 miles with new stations opening every two to five years.
-The next stations to open are Northgate, Roosevelt and the U District in 2021.
+The 1 Line currently serves a 26-mile line from North Seattle to south of Sea-Tac Airport, but with voter approval of system expansion in 2008 and 2016, the system will grow to 116 miles and five lines, with new stations opening every few years.

 Tacoma Link is an electric rail service traveling in the roadway.
 It was Sound Transit’s first rail line, and we operate it directly.
 The T Line currently serves six stations on a 1.6-mile line running from the Tacoma Dome to the Theater District in downtown Tacoma.
-A six-station extension to the Hilltop neighborhood opens in 2022.
-The line will further extend to Tacoma Community College in 2039.
+A six-station extension to the Hilltop neighborhood opens in 2023, and the T Line will further extend to Tacoma Community College in 2039-2041*.

 Sounder commuter rail

-Sounder North runs between Everett and Seattle each weekday while Sounder South runs from Lakewood or Tacoma to Seattle.
-Sounder also provides occasional special event service to weekend attractions such as Seahawks games.
-Under the Sounder South Capacity Expansion program, Sounder South trains will extend from seven to 10 cars, and new stations at Tillicum and DuPont will open in 2036.
+The N Line runs between Everett and Seattle, while the S Line runs from Lakewood or Tacoma to Seattle.
+Sounder also provides occasional special event service to weekend attractions like Seahawks, Sounders or Mariners games.
+Under the Sounder South Capacity Expansion program, S-Line trains will extend from seven to 10 cars, and new stations at Tillicum and DuPont will open in 2045.

 ST Express bus

 ST Express buses run on long-range, limited-stop routes serving major population and employment centers throughout the region.
-ST Express routes are intended as interim services while new light rail and bus rapid transit is built.
-As those new services open, Sound Transit will periodically re-evaluate ST Express routes.
+ST Express routes are intended as interim services while we build new light rail and bus rapid transit.
+As those services expand, Sound Transit will periodically re-evaluate ST Express routes.

-Sound Transit's bus fleet includes 40 and 60-foot buses running on diesel, hybrid power or natural gas.
+Our ST Express bus fleet includes 40- and 60-foot buses running on diesel, hybrid power or natural gas.
 The fleet also includes 37 double-decker diesel buses operated on routes between Seattle and Snohomish County.
 Our partner agencies Pierce Transit, King County Metro and Community Transit operate ST Express service.